 An unsafe condition exists that requires the immediate adoption of this AD.
-The FAA has found that the risk to the flying public justifies waiving notice and comment prior to adoption of this rule because a loss of communication between some avionics systems and the avionics network could lead to partial or total loss of some avionics systems or functions.
+The FAA has found that the risk to the flying public justifies waiving notice and comment prior to adoption of this rule because of the possibility of loss of the fire protection system in the lower deck cargo compartment.
 Therefore, we determined that notice and opportunity for public comment before issuing this AD are impracticable and that good cause exists for making this amendment effective in fewer than 30 days.